FOREX-Dollar pares gains after Fed sweetens taper message

 The dollar jumped to a five-year high against the yen

-was recently at 104.17 yen.
+trade lower at 103.96 yen.
 Traders said "short" bets on the yen

 falling were already stretched near to a maximum and that was